samboy/Totestra-mapscript/README.md

 well as fixing some long standing bugs with Cephalo's map generator.
 One goal of Totestra is 100% compatibility with PerfectWorld2; given the right parameters, Totestra will make the exact same map that PerfectWorld2 did.

+## Install

+To install the script, copy Totestra.py to the PublicMaps directory, which should be at /Users/yourname/Documents/My Games/Sid Meier's Civilization 4 Complete/PublicMaps or somewhere similar.